Forrest Mars Sr.: After retirement

 In 1980, retired and living in Henderson, Nevada, he founded Ethel M Chocolates, named after his mother.
 Ethel M was purchased by Mars, Inc. in 1988.
 Despite retiring, Mars continued to often phone and complain against his children about his perceived concerns about how the Mars company was being run, at old age into the 1990s.

-Mars was inducted into the Junior Achievement U.S. Business Hall of Fame in 1984.
+Mars was inducted into the Forbes magazine's U.S. Business Hall of Fame in 1984.

 Mars died at age 95 on July 1, 1999, in Miami, Florida, having amassed a fortune of $4 billion.
 Forbes magazine ranked him as the 30th richest American (Forrest Jr. and John were 29th and 31st, respectively) and as the 103rd wealthiest person in the world.
 He left the business jointly to his three children.

 Legacy

 Mars had a "disagreeable" personality, but was highly intelligent in business practices.
 He kept his Mars businesses strictly private, which included a ban on talking to the press and not publishing financial accounts.
 Despite being one of the richest Americans in the world, Mars led a frugal lifestyle and raised his children that way.
 He avoided publicity and photographs, and only approved of one interview in his life that took place in 1966 with the Candy Industry and Confectioners Journal.